 As an adult, I underwent a conversion to the Christian faith – the last thing I ever thought would happen, given my level of prejudice.
 Perry and I are active in Wimberley United Methodist Church.
 And yes, I too am a progressive and an activist.

 Even before I retired, I started pursuing one of my passions, media policy and its impact on democracy.
-To have the credentials and skills needed to be effective in working on those issues was originally why I went back to school and began studying journalism and mass communication at Texas State University.
+To have the credentials and skills needed to be effective in working on those issues was originally why I went back to school and began studying journalism and mass communication at Texas State University, and completed a master’s degree at age 59.

 But the fires in Central Texas in September 2011 caused me to realize that my town had no way to quickly alert residents to dangerous situations.
 After exploring the options, several of us determined to try to remedy that.

 The following spring, we formed a new non-profit, Wimberley Valley Radio, to change that.
-We plan to apply for a low power FM broadcast license and start an Internet radio station to better meet Wimberley’s need for timely, accurate, local information.
+We have applied for a low power FM broadcast license and plan to start an Internet radio station to better meet Wimberley’s need for timely, accurate, local information.
 I am currently serving as board president of Wimberley Valley Radio.